 Travel in India is not without its challenges, and solo female travel in India perhaps more so.
 Should you travel solo in India as a woman?
-We take a look at why we think India is an amazing destination to visit – and how to be smart as a female traveller there.
+I take a look at why I think India is an amazing destination to visit – and how to be smart as a female traveller there.

 This post may contain compensated affiliate links – please see our full disclosure for more info.

-There’s no denying that India doesn’t always have the best image as a travel destination.
+There’s no denying that unfortunately India has not always got the best image as a travel destination.
 Mention that you’re travelling there as a woman, alone, and you’re likely to get some raised eyebrows, wherever you live in the world.

-It’s also undeniable that it’s far easier to travel in India as a man – even as a solo male – which is why we’re dedicating this post to women travellers contemplating a trip to India.
+It’s also undeniable that it’s far easier to travel in India with a man or as a man – even as a solo male – which is why I’m dedicating this post to women travellers contemplating a trip to India.

-One of the most frequently asked questions in our Facebook Group is “Is India safe for solo female travellers?”
+One of the most frequently asked questions in my Facebook Group is “Is India safe for solo female travellers?”

-Despite the negative press that India gets as a travel destination for women, the statistics don’t all add up.
-We cringe when we read reports saying that India is a “dangerous” country.
-When you look at the stats for various nationalities needing assistance while abroad for assault or sexual harassment, India is way down the list – after the USA, France and Thailand.
+Despite the negative press that India gets as a travel destination for women, it’s worth noting the statistics don’t all add up.
+Statistically, when you look at the stats for various nationalities needing assistance while abroad for assault or sexual harassment, India is way down the list – after the USA, France and Thailand.
 For every headline about a female tourist getting into trouble, there are thousands of visits that are trouble-free.
 It’s actually local women who have to put up with far more hassle than foreign visitors.

 That said, solo female travel in India is not for everyone.
-We’ll help you work out if it’s for you in this post!
+I’ll help you work out if it’s for you in this post!

-As someone who’s travelled around various parts of India solo over recent years, subsequently to meet my fiancé in Mumbai, and then travel with him, I’ve experienced some of the highs and lows of solo female travel in India myself, too.
+As someone who’s travelled around various parts of India solo over recent years, subsequently to meet my fiancé in Mumbai, and then travel with him, I’ve experienced some of the highs and lows of India solo female travel myself, too.

 Why is Travel in India Different for Women?